Antitrust, Unfair Competition & Trade Regulation

-KMKSC’s attorneys have litigated antitrust cases before the United States Supreme Court, and have been recognized as among the nation’s best lawyers in antitrust and trade regulation.
-KMKSC attorneys also include transactional lawyers experienced in handling difficult competition issues, as well as lawyers who have owned and managed businesses.
+Our attorneys have litigated antitrust cases before the United States Supreme Court, and have been recognized as among the nation’s best lawyers in antitrust and trade regulation.
+KMK attorneys also include transactional lawyers experienced in handling difficult competition issues, as well as lawyers who have owned and managed businesses.

 We represent individuals and classes of plaintiffs and defendants in litigation, arbitration, and mediation, spanning the range of antitrust litigation, including:

 - Price fixing and market allocations among competitors;